10 Health Benefits of Turmeric:

 Optional: 1 tsp ground/fresh ginger

 I am a huge fan of taking supplemental curcumin and believe the highest quality curcumin is in a liposomal format.
-This is why I personally use and recommend the Meriva 500-SF which is the most researched form of liposomal curcumin on the market.
+This is why I personally use and recommend the PuraThrive Turmeric which is the most absorbable form of turmeric on the market.

 A liposome is a substance bound in a phospholipid form that is the same substance as the cell membrane’s in our body.
 The phospholipid allows the curcumin to pass through the digestive tract and into the blood stream without degredation.
 It then fuses with the cell membrane and gets into the cell where it can have its bioactive impact.
 Research has demonstrated that this phospholipid form enhances the absorption of the curcumin by the cell up to 20 times (11).